igrowing/esp8266_smart_home_ready/modules/schieber/readme.md

 * Easy to install.
 * Zero-maintenance.
 Fills the battery from water flow and from solar energy.
 * Counts and reports water consumption via MQTT.
-* Checks configurable amount of water and duration of single run.
+* Checks configurable volume of water and duration of single run.
-* Alerts when amount or duration consumed by half.
+* Alerts when volume or duration consumed by half.
-* Shuts water off when amount or duration exceeded configured threshold.
+* Shuts water off when volume or duration exceeded configured threshold.
 * Configurable LED blink period while water is running.
 * 2 button control: one button to awake the Schieber, other button to toggle the valve.
 * MQTT control of the valve: open/close/toggle.